danielmcgraw/danielmcgraw.com/_posts/2012-01-21-The-Quickish-and-Easish-Getting-Started-with-GitHub-Article.md

 <br />

 ####The Remote Setup - Creating your master copy and Remote Repository
-- Create a Github account if you don't already have one or Log in.
+- Create a Github account if you don't already have one or Login if you do.
 This should take you to your Github dashboard.
-- In the *Your Repositories* section on the right hand side of the page click on *New Repository*.
+- On the right had side of your dashboard you will see a section titled *Your Repositories*.
+Click on the button next to that section title labled *New Repository*.
 - For the project name lets use *Getting Started with GitHub*, for the description lets use *The Quickish and Easish “Getting Started w/ GitHub” Article found at http://danielmcgraw.com* and for the homepage lets use *THE POSTS URL*.
 Lastly go ahead and hit the 'Create repository' button.
 - On the following page you will see some instructions.
-We will be using the *Global setup* and *Next steps* portions.
+We will be using the *Global setup* and *Next steps* sections.
 Go ahead and follow the steps in those sections and click on the *continue* link when you are done.

 <br />